ejb6/stacktrends.ph/README.md

 These files can also be opened with a spreadsheet software like MS Excel.

 ## Sample Output
-The demand for different back-end frameworks from companies that are hiring web developers (real data):
+The demand for different programming languages from PH employers (real data):

 <img src='https://user-images.githubusercontent.com/76241888/132360549-f6cbee91-799f-497b-94d7-cbab373b2298.png' width='700px'>

 ---

-Another example of real data is shown for the demand of programming languages by PH companies:
+Another example of real data is shown for the demand for database frameworks.

 <img src='https://user-images.githubusercontent.com/76241888/132358961-83ab05ec-eac9-4dd6-b1af-c6cdb5364bb4.png' width='700px'>